sbinet/fubsy/doc/guide/internals.rst

   tool2 -> util.o -> util.c, util.h
   ]

-Once Fubsy has determined the targets that it's trying to build -- the goal nodes -- it walks the dependency graph to find all *relevant* nodes, i.e. all ancestors of the goal nodes.
+Once Fubsy has determined the targets that it's trying to build--the goal nodes--it walks the dependency graph to find all *relevant* nodes, i.e. all ancestors of the goal nodes.
 The end points of this walk are the original source nodes that the goal nodes depend on.
 Fubsy examines each relevant original source node to determine which